KennethTrecy/feo_template/README.md

 ```

 ### License
-Since this is a template repository, you can remove license file if you want to use other license or
+The repository is licensed under [MIT].
+Since this is a template repository, you can remove license
-you will use the template repository for a private template/project.
-You can run of the following
+file if you want to use other license or you will use the template repository for a private
-below:
-- Run `./revert_commits_to.ps1 strict` to revert the license back to MIT license.
+template/project.
+You can run of the following below:
 - Run `./revert_commits_to.ps1 remove` to remove the license completely.
 - Run `./revert_commits_to.ps1 retain` does nothing aside from informing you that license will be
   retained.